 ZSers characterise high concerns as working toward a kind of philosophical unity, coherence or synthesis.
 Low concerns tend toward diversification and cooperation between diverse organizational elements according to common principles.

-1. Clarity within: The Axiom as philosophical unity
+The Axiom as philosophical unity

-As noted in the Axiom section, the mature Zero State of the late 21st Century is said to perceive itself as a kind of cybernetic organism (in the original, broader sense preceding "cyborg").
+The mature Zero State of the late 21st Century is said to perceive itself as a kind of cybernetic organism (in the original, broader sense preceding "cyborg").
 Cybernetic organisms are primarily defined by the presence of a behavioural feedback loop which allows the organism to adapt to its environment.
 There is a strong similarity between that concept and the idea of a causal loop and its close cousin the temporal loop, both of which are embodied by ZS.

 ZS' self-conception is taken to its farthest extreme by those who revere The Axiom as a kind of impersonal/Deistic god (or, in typical ZS terms, "an n-dimensional, fractal meta-organism").
 In that narrative, ZS and human society as a whole is said to be a reflection (AKA Herald, Avatar) of the Axiom, sharing the same basic cybernetic-loop-structure, albeit on vastly different scales.